lucisgit/docker-moodle-dev/README.md

 This repo contains a set of Dockerfiles for creating Moodle development
 environment:

-* [docker-moodle-apache-dev](https://github.com/lucisgit/docker-moodle-dev/tree/master/apache) This frontend image provides Apache with PHP libraries required for Moodle as well as clamav service.
+* [docker-moodle-apache-dev](https://github.com/lucisgit/docker-moodle-dev/tree/master/apache) This frontend image provides Apache with PHP libraries required for Moodle as well as clamav and optional unoconv service.
 * [docker-moodle-cron-dev](https://github.com/lucisgit/docker-moodle-dev/tree/master/cron) This cron image provides PHP libraries required for Moodle and corresponding cronjob according to Moodle requirements.

 The actual Moodle code needs to be mounted as host directory data volume.
 This